danpoland/pyramid-restful-framework/docs/index.rst

 A RESTful API framework for Pyramid heavily influenced by `django-rest-framework <https://github.com/encode/django-rest-framework>`_.

-The goal of this project is to provide DRF's view patterns on a lighter weight web framework that grants you more fine gained and explicit control over database queries and object serialization/deserialization.
+The goal of this project is to provide DRF's view patterns on a lighter weight web framework that grants you more fine grained and explicit control over database queries and object serialization/deserialization.
 This is accomplished using `SQLAlchemy <http://www.sqlalchemy.org/>`_ as an ORM and `marshmallow <https://github.com/marshmallow-code/marshmallow>`_ Schemas for object serialization and deserialization.